The Old Model Was Binary. The New One Has Levels.

 Level 5: Recommended (The Preferred Choice)

-This is the pinnacle of AI visibility.
+This is the top.
 The model frames your brand as the optimal solution for a specific user intent.

 The Symptom: The output uses definitive language: "The best choice for small agencies is [Your Brand] because..." or "I recommend [Your Brand] for its superior integration capabilities."